Our curriculum involves a combination of hands-on rotations and classroom didactics.

 We integrate you fully into the department right from the start of your training, with a special anesthesiology-focused orientation separate from the rest of the incoming house staff.
-As an intern, you can participate in departmental academic and social events even while you rotate off-service.
+As an intern, you can participate in departmental academic and social events even while you rotate off service.
 You work closely with other departments, while remaining “based” in the Department of Anesthesiology.
 You participate in a structured didactic and simulation-based curriculum covering pain management and perioperative anesthesia.

 CA-1 to CA-3

-At this point, you transition from generalist physician to specialist anesthesiologist.
+At this point, you will transition from generalist physician to specialist anesthesiologist.
 Our three-month orientation starts with a six-week preceptorship that combines dedicated faculty mentoring, intensive didactics, and immersive simulator-based education.
-We pair you with a primary and secondary faculty preceptor and you work with these physicians exclusively during the month of July.
+We pair you with a primary and secondary faculty preceptor, and you work with these physicians exclusively during the month of July.
 This gives you continuity and a structured environment in which to learn practical skills in the OR and gain progressive independence and autonomy.
 There are daily morning lectures and multiple sessions in the simulator lab each week, to reinforce core concepts and practice crisis management skills in a safe environment.

 Wednesday mornings are devoted to either a moderated case presentation led by a senior resident and our department chair, a Morbidity and Mortality conference, or Grand Rounds featuring an invited guest speaker.

 Thursday mornings alternate between journal club and “Levine Rounds.”
 Our hospital president and former chairman, David Reich, MD, leads the journal club, which focuses on current articles of interest in the anesthesiology literature.
 Journal club also teaches statistical methodology and critical appraisal of published research.
-During “Levine Rounds,” led by our program director, Adam Levine, MD, residents share interesting cases they’ve encountered, with Dr. Reich guiding a lively discussion of the clinical and basic science topics relevant to the case as it unfolds.
+During “Levine Rounds,” led by our program director, Adam Levine, MD, residents share interesting cases they’ve encountered, with Dr. Levine guiding a lively discussion of the clinical and basic science topics relevant to the case as it unfolds.

 When We Train